jpa203/Junho_JP_Heap_Project/README.md

-# Document Clustering Algorithm implemented with heap data structure
+# Heap-Based Document Clustering System

 This project introduces an approach to document clustering, employing Term Frequency-Inverse Document Frequency (TF-IDF) and cosine similarity, implemented with heap data structures.
 This algorithm is designed to aid users in organizing documents within a directory in a computationally optimized way.
 By leveraging the heap data structure's average time complexity of O(log n) for insertions and deletions, we aim to improve performance when dealing with large datasets.